aholachek/bundle-wizard/README.md

 ![demonstration of code feature](./example.gif)

+(Note: for performance reasons, this functionality will be automatically stripped if you decide to package your bundle-wizard files in order to host or share them).

 ### Filter bundles with regex

 Want to know all the bundles that contain code from certain library (say, `momentjs` or `lodash`)?
 Wondering how much weight in your bundles is from `node_modules` vs custom code?
 You can answer questions like these by putting a search string or regex into the bottom search bar that allows you to filter the view based on the name of the containing folder bundle name, or script: